-WHAT AIR REGULATIONS MAY APPLY TO THE HEMP PRODUCTION AND PROCESSING INDUSTRY?
+WHAT AIR REGULATIONS MAY APPLY TO THE MARIJUANA PRODUCTION AND PROCESSING INDUSTRY?

-EGLE's Air Quality Division (AQD) enforces the Air Pollution Control Rules, which are a set of state-wide rules regulating emission of air contaminants into the atmosphere.
-The goal of the Air Pollution Control Rules is to prevent adverse public health or environmental impacts to the ambient air.
-One key requirement contained within these rules is the requirement for emission sources to obtain a permit.
+The AQD enforces the Air Pollution Control Rules, which include regulations for air contaminants ranging from particulate matter to acid rain.
+The goal of the Air Pollution Control Rules is to prevent adverse public health or environmental impacts due to the emission of air pollutants to the ambient air.

 All facilities having the potential to emit (PTE) air pollutants are required to evaluate whether a Permit to Install (PTI) is necessary.
 A PTI is a state license to emit air contaminants into ambient (outdoor) air.
-The cannabis industry is subject to the requirement to obtain a PTI, just like any other industry with potential air emissions.
+The marijuana industry is subject to the requirement to obtain a PTI, just like any other industry with potential air emissions.
 A PTI must be obtained prior to the operation of equipment or process that emits air pollutants.